 Day 1: Hanoi – Transfer to Ba Be

 If you travel at weekends, book your transfer as soon as possible with the bus departing at Old Quarter because it will be fully booked soon.
-Don’t forget to book the return tickets if you are fixed for 3 or 2 day trip.
+Don’t forget to book the return tickets if you are fixed for a 3 or 2-day trip.

 - The insect repellent is a must-have item for your trip because the mosquitoes are too many and too big.
 If your trip includes some trekking to the rural villages, you will also need this to avoid any unexpected bite.

-- Prepare some snacks and drink for the long transfer
+- Prepare some snacks and drinks for the long transfer

-- Swimsuit is a need because you may want to spend all day inside the emerald cool water
+- A swimsuit is a need because you may want to spend all day inside the emerald-cool water

 - If you are allergic to specific food or want to eat vegetarian, just tell your host to cook suitable food for your meals.
 The host will be definitely happy to make your meal delicious for you only.

-- Walking shoes for biking, hiking and sandals/slipper for boating will be ideal to enjoy the trip
+- Walking shoes for biking, and hiking and sandals/slippers for boating will be ideal for enjoying the trip

 - You can totally combine your trip to Cao Bang Province or Lang Son Province if time allows up to 4-5 days in the region.

-- The best time to travel will depend on which activity you are more interested in doing, such as from April to May, you have chance to see beautiful rice paddies, April – May, August – October are two good time for swimming, October to July – trekking.
+- The best time to travel will depend on which activity you are more interested in doing, such as from April to May, you have a chance to see beautiful rice paddies, April – May, August – October are two good times for swimming, and October to July – trekking.

 I wish this trip may satisfy your need to discover the untamed nature as well as the authentic culture in the North-West part of Vietnam during your travel to Vietnam.
 Plan your trip, soak in the peaceful ambiance, and create memories that will last a lifetime.
 Ba Be Lake awaits your discovery!